rolandocortez/yolov10-oak1-bbox-center-extraction/README.md

 - **Real-time Display:**
   - Bounding boxes are shown live with minimal overhead.
 - **Capture Image (`c` key):**
-  - Saves the current frame without additional heavy annotations.
+  - Saves the current raw frame manually.
-- **On-demand Center Calculation (`k` key):**
+- **Enter Detection Mode (`k` key):**
-  - Calculates and displays bounding box centers and coordinates only when required.
+  - Waits until the object is detected for 3 consecutive frames.
+  - Then, saves an image with bounding boxes and center annotations.
+- **Return to Capture Mode (`r` key):**
+  - Cancels detection mode and resumes normal capturing.
 - **Exit Stream (`q` key):**
   - Closes the video stream and windows.

-This strategy ensures an optimized, responsive application suitable for real-world deployments.
+> While waiting for detection, a dedicated "Waiting" window is displayed, ensuring clear user feedback.

 ---